DevAgnihotri/MCA_Notes/Sem_3/CC/unit_1.md

 - **Definition:** Public cloud means services are offered to anyone over the internet.
 Anyone can sign up and use these services.
 - **Points:**
   - Managed by companies like Amazon, Google, or Microsoft.
-  - You do not own the hardware; the provider takes care of everything.
+  - we do not own the hardware; the provider takes care of everything.
-  - You pay only for what you use, like renting space or computer power.
+  - we pay only for what we use, like renting space or computer power.
   - Good for small businesses or people who want to start quickly.
   - Example: Amazon Web Services (AWS), Google Cloud Platform.